 Taras also drew for Harvey's 'Casper, the Friendly Ghost', 'Herman and Katnip', 'Buzzy, the Funny Crow', 'Rags Rabbit', 'Spooky, the Tuff Little Ghost', 'Frosty and Gabbie' and 'Wendy the Good Little Witch' throughout the 1960s.
 'Wendy' started life as the companion of 'Casper, the Friendly Ghost' in May, 1954.
 For Ziff Davis, he drew for the 'Sparkie' comic book, which was based on the famous 1950s TV show.

-Taras was also active in animation.
-He has worked for companies like Krantz Productions (the 1960's 'Spider-Man' series), Hanna-Babera ('Josie & the Pussycats'), Famous/Paramount ('Popeye', 'Casper'), Ralph Bakshi Productions ('Lord of the Rings', 'Fritz the Cat') and Terrytoons (director on 'Heckle & Jeckle').
+Taras' other animation credits include work for companies like Krantz Productions (the 1960's 'Spider-Man' series), Hanna-Barbera ('Josie & the Pussycats'), Ralph Bakshi Productions ('Lord of the Rings', 'Fritz the Cat') and Terrytoons (director on 'Heckle & Jeckle').
 Martin Taras died in 1994.